Pluto is a Julia package, which runs on your computer. It start a small local web server, and you can connect to it from your web browser.

 Did you already install Julia and Pluto?
 Take a look at the installation guide.

 First, start Julia.
-In some cases, you can search for the app “Julia” on your computer and launch it.
-In other cases, you can open a terminal (search for the app “Terminal”) and type the command julia
+In some cases, you can search for the app โJuliaโ on your computer and launch it.
+In other cases, you can open a terminal (search for the app โTerminalโ) and type the command julia.

 In Julia, run this command to start Pluto:

-import Pluto
+import Pluto Pluto.run()

-, which is the address of the Pluto server.
+When Pluto starts running, it automatically opens a new browser tab that connects to http://localhost:1234, which is the address of the Pluto server.
 You will see the main menu of Pluto.

 The first page you see when you open a new browser tab is the main menu of Pluto.
-It’s the page that says “Welcome to Pluto”.
+Itโs the page that says โWelcome to Plutoโ.
 From here, you can create a new notebook, open an existing notebook, or you can take a look at the featured notebooks, further down the page.

 To go back to the main menu from a notebook, you can click the Pluto logo in the top left corner of the browser window.